 53 foot houseboat with sleeping and cooking facilities.

-Separate beds with a pillow and pillow case provided for each volunteer.
+Separate beds with a pillow, pillow case, and sheets provided for each volunteer.

 Gasoline and Propane for vessels and appliances.

 Bathroom (head) aboard houseboat includes sink, shower, and toilet with tissue.

 NOTE: Not enough hot water for everyone to shower at the same time of day.

 Kitchen includes two small refrigerators, small microwave, apartment-sized gas stove with oven, sink, coffee maker, toaster, basic pots, pans, blender, tableware, dishes, drinking water, coffee, creamers, salt and pepper, napkins and paper towels.